benjystanton/benjystanton.github.io/src/posts/2023-02-02-im-going-contracting.md

 Hey friends, I've decided to take the plunge and go contracting.

-I'll be available from {{ site.availability }}, so if you know of any interesting opportunities kicking off around then, please let me know!
+If you know of any interesting opportunities kicking off , please let me know!

 ## What I'm looking for